Get a home loan that earns you frequent flyer points.

 These types of home loans are generally targeted towards property investors as earning frequent flyer points can also be a high priority for those who invest in property, but homeowners can still reap the benefits.
 However, it’s important to note that frequent flyer points shouldn’t be the only reason why you switch or apply for these types of home loans.
 Your investment strategy and personal and financial situation may play a bigger role in your decision.
 If the features or the nature of the home loan disallow you to execute your investment strategy properly, then the gains from the rewards may not be worth it.

-Home loans which earn Qantas Points
+Home loans which earn Frequent Flyer Points

-How do you earn flyer points?
+How do you earn flyer points with Macquarie Bank?

 Approved Macquarie Bank Flyer home loans follow the structure below: